nginxinc/nginx-gateway-fabric/site/content/overview/gateway-api-compatibility.md

       - `ResolvedRefs/False/RefNotPermitted`
       - `ResolvedRefs/False/BackendNotFound`
       - `ResolvedRefs/False/UnsupportedValue`: Custom reason for when one of the HTTPRoute rules has a backendRef with an unsupported value.
+      - `ResolvedRefs/False/InvalidIPFamily`: Custom reason for when one of the HTTPRoute rules has a backendRef that has an invalid IPFamily.
       - `PartiallyInvalid/True/UnsupportedValue`

 ---